junxit/us-congress-bills-116/bill.md

 > ## § 205.
 Grants to entities for establishment of hazard mitigation revolving loan funds
 >
 > - **(a)** *General authority*
->   - **(1)** *In general* The Administrator may enter into agreements with eligible entities to make capitalization grants to such entities for the establishment of hazard mitigation revolving loan funds (referred to in this section as “entity loan funds”) for providing funding assistance to local governments to carry out eligible projects under this section to reduce disaster risk in order to decrease—
+>   - **(1)** *In general* The Administrator may enter into agreements with eligible entities to make capitalization grants to such entities for the establishment of hazard mitigation revolving loan funds (referred to in this section as “entity loan funds”) for providing funding assistance to local governments to carry out eligible projects under this section to reduce disaster risks for homeowners, businesses, nonprofit organizations, and communities in order to decrease—
 >     - **(A)** the loss of life and property;
 >     - **(B)** the cost of insurance claims; and
 >     - **(C)** Federal disaster payments.